heavyai/mapd-ml-demo/README.md

 If you need to move the containers to a new machine, run:

     docker save -o mapd-ce-cuda.tar mapd/mapd-ce-cuda
-    docker save -o mapd-iml.tar mapd/ml
+    docker save -o mapd-ml.tar mapd/ml

     gzip mapd-ce-cuda.tar
     gzip mapd-iml.tar

-You will then have files which can be moved to the new machine: `mapd-core-os-cuda.tar.gz`, `mapd-iml.tar.gz`.
+You will then have files which can be moved to the new machine: `mapd-ce-cuda.tar.gz`, `mapd-ml.tar.gz`.
 You will also want to grab the `docker-compose.yml` file (but probably not the `nvidia-docker-compose.yml` one).

 ## Run